ulsdevteam/ccvgd-database/README.md

 * Qi Xin
 * Nuoqi Zeng
 * Nianyun Qi

-## Project folders Overview
-* `pythonScript`: Contains python scripts that will load the recorded 18 csv file into existing MySQL database.
-For details please read the README file inside `pythonScript` folder

 Original work in this repo is licensed under the MIT-license.
 Included works retain their respective licenses.